See this link for the latest Government Coronavirus guidance for the charity sector

 We are working to keep this site updated with the latest information you need as well as sharing the impact the Covid-19 crisis is having on the charity sector and those it serves, please use the links on the left to see more.

 If you can not find the information you need you can contact us on email@example.com and we will get back to you.

-To keep up to date sign up to our newsletter that will be coming out a couple of times a week.
+To keep up to date sign up to our newsletter that will be coming out every two weeks.

 Information in other formats and languages

 Information in sign language produced by SignHealth.

 Advice for patients translated into multiple languages by Doctors of the World.
 The guidance is based on the UK government’s updated advice and health information.